Dominatrix Tries to Turn Tories into Socialists -

-Academic and part-time dominitrix Reba Marbury derives her pleasure comes from forcing male clients to see the contradiction between their love of powerful women and support for the Tories, a party she says actively works to limit women’s rights and empowerment.
+Academic and part-time dominatrix Reba Marbury derives her pleasure comes from forcing male clients to see the contradiction between their love of powerful women and support for the Tories, a party she says actively works to limit women’s rights and empowerment.

 In her book, Dining with Humpty Dumpty, she details the “disgusting contradiction” of a client claiming to be both “a ‘female supremacist’ and a Tory.’”
 She does it because right-wing parties apparently “hate women”.
 Spoiler: the only British party that has had a female Prime Minister is the Conservative Party.
 Twice.